 Again, if you decide to develop an entire solution (with several KPIs, a fancy design, and optimized for different devices) in-house, the statement might be right.

-On the other side, when choosing an off-the-shelve solution, you should chose a solution that requires a very limited manpower input from your team.
+On the other side, when choosing an off-the-shelve solution, you should choose a solution that requires very limited manpower input from your team.

-As you can read in one of our latest blog post, it is actually possible to set up a dashboard in one month.
+As you can read in one of our latest blog posts, it is actually possible to set up a dashboard in one month.
 And that requires minimal input from the client-side.